-Education about Religious Beliefs in Australia
+Education about Religions and Beliefs (ERB) in Schools

 While the role of religion in Australian schools has been vigorously debated since the 1870s, it has recently generated considerable controversy, particularly in the state of Victoria.
 Christian volunteers currently teach the vast majority of the students who elect to take Special Religions Instruction (SRI) in Victoria's government schools.
 Minority faith communities, including Baha'is, Buddhists, Hindus, Muslims and Sikhs also provide SRI programs while the Humanist Society of Victoria's proposal to teach Ethics as a non-religious SRI alternative was rejected in 2009.
 In early 2010 the case Aitken and Others vs. Department of Education and Early Childhood Development (DEECD) was lodged at the Victorian Civil and Administrative Tribunal (VCAT), in which three families claimed that their children had been discriminated against as a result of their choosing not to participate in SRI classes, given that there was, and currently still is, no non-religious SRI option available in Victoria.
 This case has stimulated extensive public debate and calls for the introduction of education about religions and beliefs (ERB), which incorporates teaching about diverse religious and non-religious worldviews by qualified teachers, in Australia's new National Curriculum from the first years of schooling.
 Presently such programs are largely taught in faith-based schools, while few government schools provide ERB only in years eleven and twelve.